 With Children

 These dogs have the potential to be excellent family dogs.
 They can be quite affectionate and loving with children.
 They also know how to be very gentle around young children.
-However, in order for these traits to shine through, it is important that the dog be raised in a home with a strong leader who will set clear boundaries.
+However, in order for these traits to shine through, the dog must be raised in a home with a strong leader who will set clear boundaries.
 Also, keep in mind that this is a very large breed, and even without meaning to, a large dog could injure a small child.
 For this reason, it is important to always supervise children when they are around a Cane Corso.

 Similar Dogs